agnivesh13/niyantrana/docs/ARCHITECTURE.md

     NODE -->|"POST /predict"| FAST
     NODE -->|"POST /recommend"| FAST
-    NODE -->|"proxied — key never in browser"| GEMINI NODE <-->|"server-side token exchange"| FITBIT
+    NODE -->|"proxied — key never in browser"| GEMINI NODE <-->|"server-side token exchange"| HEALTH
     FAST --> RISK
     FAST --> TEMP
     FAST --> RAG
 ```

-**Three deployed services, not four.** The standalone `rag_engine/` is folded into the inference service — free-tier instance-hours are shared per workspace, and the RAG layer already needs the same food database.
+**Three deployed services, not four.** The RAG recommender lives inside the
+inference service rather than alongside it: free-tier instance-hours are shared
+per workspace, and it already needs the same food database loaded in the same
+process.

-**Why onnxruntime and not TensorFlow:** measured on this machine, importing TensorFlow costs **358 MB RSS**; onnxruntime costs **33 MB**.
-Render's free tier caps at 512 MB.
-Training stays in Keras offline; only the exported ONNX graph ships.
+**Why onnxruntime and not TensorFlow:** measured on this machine, importing
+TensorFlow costs **358 MB RSS**; onnxruntime costs **33 MB**.
+Render's free tier
+caps at 512 MB.
+Training stays in Keras offline; only the exported ONNX graph
+ships.
 Parity verified at 5.9e-08.

 ---